 We have changed our middle school science program to make it more coherent and accessible as two core courses plus two optional courses.
 The core courses are:

 - Life Science – This course is being revised as a thorough introduction to biology, to prepare students for high school Biology.
-We changed to text to serve a wider range of students (the prior text was a little advanced for some grade 7 students, and tended to get further into the high school level than we feel is beneficial for a middle school course).
+We changed the text to serve a wider range of students (the prior text was a little advanced for some grade 7 students, and tended to get further into the high school level than we feel is beneficial for a middle school course).